cosmasquantum/Reproducible-Research/PA1_template.md

 ### Are there differences in activity patterns between weekdays and weekends?

--  Create a new factor variable in the dataset with two levels ??? ???weekday??? and ???weekend??? indicating whether a given date is a weekday or weekend day.
+-  Creating a new variable in the dataset with two levels 'weekday' and 'weekend' indicating whether a given date is a weekday or weekend day.

 ```r
 days <- weekdays(as.Date(data3$date))